frictionlessdata/fellows/docs/onboarding.md

 *   Random channel: for posting random thoughts
 *   Questions channel: use this channel to ask questions for each other or to get help
 *   Resources channel: post interesting, relevant resources here
-*   Best practices:
 *   Download the app & use it instead of using the browser version of Slack
 *   @name notifies someone that you have messaged them
 *   @here notifies everyone that is currently logged in (it is better to use @here instead of @channel, which notifies everyone regardless of if they are logged in)
 *   Remember that people are working in different time zones than you are, so be respectful of their time away from this channel and be patient with each other
 *   Use emojis liberally :-)
 *   Use threads to keep a conversation in a thread
 *   You can set your notifications under ‘Preferences’
 *   We’ll use Slack to answer fun check-in questions every Monday!

 ### What to do when you have a question: